Table of Contents | Introduction | Home

 Triangles

-12. Figures are congruent when, if one of them were placed on the other, they would exactly coincide.
-(Congruent figures are thus equal to one another in all respects.)
+13. Figures are congruent when, Congruent figuresif one of them were placed on the other, they would exactly coincide.
+Congruent figures are thus equal to one another in all respects.

 A parallelogram

-15. A circle is a plane figure bounded by one line, called the circumference, such that all straight lines drawn from a certain point within the figure to the circumference, are equal to one another.
+16. A A quadrilateral circle is a plane figure bounded by one line, called the circumference, such that all straight lines drawn from a certain point within the figure to the circumference, are equal to one another.

 Postulates